 SRLF Imaging Services provides high-quality reformatting options for UC libraries and entities outside of the UC system.
-The lab specializes in the digitization and microfilming of rare, fragile and deteriorating materials in order to preserve their intellectual content for future use.
+The lab specializes in the digitization of rare, fragile and deteriorating materials in order to preserve their intellectual content for future use.

 Our mission is to support collection development, patron requests, digital preservation, and research through the reformatting of library and archival materials.